The Best and Worst Foods at Chick-fil-A

 The trademarked Chick-fil-A Chicken Biscuit may be a poultry lover’s go-to pick, but this lunch option should definitely be avoided given its exorbitant fat, carb, and sodium contents.

 The Worst Mains at Chick-fil-A

 Grilled Chicken Club Sandwich

-This sandwich proves that not every menu item that stars grilled chicken is, in fact, better for your body.
+This sandwich proves that not every Chick-fil-A menu item that stars grilled chicken is, in fact, better for your body.
 Aside from the solid protein content, this bacon-spiked sandwich packs in a belly-ballooning amount of sodium and artery-clogging saturated fat.

 Another seemingly slimming option, this bowl of low-carb veggies is tainted with fatty fried chicken nuggets, crumbled bacon, and shredded cheese.
 For 510 calories and almost 1,400 milligrams of sodium, you’re better off satiating your cravings with a sandwich.

 When eating out, we usually opt for the spicy menu items, given they’re full of metabolism-boosting capsaicin.
 But Chick-fil-A’s zesty sandwich contains over three-quarters your daily recommended intake of sodium in addition to appetite-spiking MSG.